1 Showing up daily and being fully present are required

 # 3 Love and devotion are essential ingredients for success

 In Yoga meditation, the practice of focusing on one thought of the Divine is a beautiful way to still the ever restless mind.
-Using something as simple as Light we can perceive the beauty and ever changing magnificence of God’s light on this earth.
-But usually our focus can burn brightly for a few seconds like the last blaze of a sunset, and then it is gone, elusive as trying to capture a sun ray in our hands.
-But by infusing the technique of concentration (or whatever meditation technique you use) with love and devotion, we experience what the Yoga Sutras promise: “Boundless love and devotion unite us with the Divine Consciousness.” (translation by Nischala Joy Devi, The Secret Power of Yoga) This distinction is much like attending to our children’s basic needs while thinking of what we would ‘rather’ be doing versus giving them our full loving, dedicated attention.
-We know the difference – and they do too.
+Usually our focus burns brightly for a few seconds like the last blaze of a sunset, and then it is gone, elusive as trying to capture a sun ray in our hands.
+By choosing a Divine quality such as Light, we can concentrate on the ever changing magnificence of God’s light on this earth.
+And if we infuse our concentration with love and devotion, we experience what the Yoga Sutras promise: “Boundless love and devotion unite us with the Divine Consciousness.” (translation by Nischala Joy Devi, The Secret Power of Yoga) Children also benefit from our full, dedicated attention.
+They feel the difference when our concentration is on them, or if we are distracted.

 # 4 To experience anything, we must trust the process and let go of the results

-# 5 Both parenting and mediation lead us to greater awareness
+# 5 Both parenting and meditation lead us to greater awareness

 It is okay that the brilliant sunset doesn’t last.
-And it is okay that our child doesn’t make straight A’s or the Little League team.
+And it is okay that our child doesn’t make straight A’s.
 What matters is that we show up with our full presence, attention, love, devotion, trust and enthusiasm to tomorrow’s sunset, tomorrow’s game, and tomorrow’s meditation.
-We embrace each moment and see the blessing it holds.
-And day by day, year by year, we begin to remember ourselves as part of the universal oneness.
-When our awareness expands in this way, both meditation and parenting become pursuits of pure joy.
+As we embrace each moment, we see the blessing it holds.
+Day by day, year by year, our awareness expands, and both meditation and parenting become practices of joy and fulfillment.